 Windrush: Portrait of a Generation

 Jim Grover is well known for his exhibitions in the Oxo Gallery.
 This is his third.
-Hiscprevious two, Of things not seen (2016) and Windrush: Portrait of a Generation (2018) were highly acclaimed.
+His previous two, Of things, not seen (2016) and Windrush: Portrait of a Generation (2018), were highly acclaimed.
 Windrush: Portrait of a Generation attracted 13,000 visitors and received extensive media coverage.
-Jim documents, through words and images, stories about people and their communities which are often untold.
+Through words and images, Jim documents stories about people and their communities, which are often untold.

 Here am I

 Bishop Christopher says, ‘I have very much enjoyed Jim’s previous exhibitions and the insight that they have given into people’s lives.
 I am so pleased that he has worked with us on this.
-I hope that as people visit this new exhibition they too will be able to give thanks for the work of all our priests but especially at this 25th anniversary for the contribution of our women priests.
-Southwark Diocese has always been a great supporter of the ordination of women as priests and Bishops, and this exhibition gives an insight into their varied work in our communities.’
+I hope that as people visit this new exhibition, they too will be able to give thanks for the work of all our priests but especially at this 25th anniversary for the contribution of our women priests.
+Southwark Diocese has always supported the ordination of women as priests and Bishops, and this exhibition gives an insight into their varied work in our communities.’

 Dates: 22 May – 2 June